 In verse four, God says something truly comforting which again foreshadows our Lord Jesus Christ and his work on the cross.
 He says, “I have no wrath.”
-We are reminded of the awful truth of Romans 1:18: “For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men….”
+We are reminded of the awful truth of Romans 1:18: “For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men.”
 Indeed, it is.
 Man is born under the just condemnation of Almighty God for his sin – both his sinful nature in which he is born, and the actual sins he commits.
 This is because sin is never a matter of indifference to God, but is revolt against God – the holy God, the God who created man in his own image, who then rebelled against his Maker.
 But God the Father provided the remedy through His Son who took our wrath upon himself, taking our place on the cross.
 This, and only this, takes the Father’s wrath away.
 This is the age Isaiah prophesies: a day when the redeemed of the Lord, rescued from the just wrath of God, spread out and blossom over the whole earth; that is, the Church of Jesus Christ.
-The rest of the chapter speaks of God’s judgment of the wicked and refining of His people.
 Let us bless God that He has delivered His people from the wrath to come (1 Thessalonians 1:10).